cool-RR/cute-wing-stuff/README.markdown

 The final result is that you'll get a `self.crunchiness = crunchiness` line and have the cursor ready in the next line.

-Suggested key combination: `Alt-Insert A`.
+Suggested key combination: `Alt-Insert A`

 ## backward-half-page ##